 - The key messages that will build your employer brand effectively

-Using social media effectively to ‘drip-feed’ and share engaging content about the culture of your organisation helps to keep potential recruits and young school leavers wanting a desire to work for your brand and organisation.
-Giving school leavers an opportunity to go into further education and work experience in the care industry shows you’re an employer who invests in people and in the future.
-One care organisation regularly has a slot on the local radio station to talk about different aspects of the care industry and is well known within the community.
+Using social media effectively to ‘drip-feed’ and share engaging content about the culture of your organisation.
+This helps to keep potential recruits and young school leavers wanting a desire to work for your brand and organisation.
+Giving school leavers an opportunity to go into further education and work experience in the care industry.
+This shows you’re an employer who invests in people and in the future.
+One care organisation regularly has a slot on the local radio station to talk about different aspects of the care industry.
+Because of this, they are well known within the community.

-Besides recruiting the right calibre of staff, once you have them, you no doubt want to hold on to them.
+Besides recruiting the right calibre of staff, once you have them, you want to hold on to them.
 To retain staff, ensure your message and branding is consistent with the actual experience of working for your organisation.
 Invite feedback from your existing workforce, even if the response isn’t positive in the beginning.
-The information given will be invaluable and offer ideas and feedback on what is working well and what areas could be done better.
+The information given will be invaluable.
+They may offer ideas and feedback on what is working well and what areas could be done better.
 Improving communication between staff, clients and relatives is key.

 - internal briefing sessions held once a week at the start of a shift to update staff on organisational issues rather than care issues that handover meetings tend to focus on.